sezinkarasu/deceptionbench-llama-qwen-eval/readme.md

 Each response was labeled `honest` or `decept` for both `thought` and `response` against the scenario's ground truth, following the paper's evaluation protocol.

-L3 (multi-turn escalation) was also run, across every domain × incentive combination, but is not included in the findings below — see Known Limitations for why.
+L3 (multi-turn escalation) was also run, across every domain × incentive combination, but is not included in the findings below — see  Limitations for why.

 ### Implementation Notes